 Educating yourself by reading this and other articles helps.
 Additionally, if you or a loved one has prescription opioids, follow your medical provider’s directions carefully.
 If you feel the prescription is wrong — either too high or too low — speak with your doctor to get it changed.

 Beating an addiction to painkillers or heroin may require rehabilitation, therapy and other options.
 If your loved one is battling a heroin addiction, you can offer your love and support while still setting boundaries that make you comfortable and don’t enable the addict.
+There is help available, recovery is real.

 We are here to talk.
 We are here to help.